 OLD POST ALERT!
 This is an older post and although you might find some useful tips, any technical or publishing information is likely to be out of date.
 Please click on Start Here on the menu bar above to find links to my most useful articles, videos and podcast.
 Thanks and happy writing! – Joanna Penn

 When mega-publishers Simon & Schuster say authors should be on video sites, we should all be listening.
-In March, I posted 7 reasons why authors should use video sites and this podcast expands on the topic by interviewing internet video expert, Gideon Shalwick.
+In March, This podcast expands on the topic by interviewing internet video expert, Gideon Shalwick.

 Gideon Shalwick is an internet entrepreneur with businesses that include BecomeA Blogger.com, GetYourVideoOnline.com and KillerYouTubeStrategies.com.
 He specialises in online video marketing and certainly has a lot to teach authors and writers.